Scott Robinson (Neighbours): Reception

 Scott and Charlene's wedding was seen by 20 million viewers in the United Kingdom and was voted the "Most Romantic TV Nuptials of all Time".
 The wedding episode made the cover of TIME magazine Australia and Minogue and Donovan's promotional appearance at the Westfield Parramatta shopping centre caused a stampede among 4000 people.
 In October 2006, Australia Post brought out five stamps celebrating fifty years of television.
 Network Ten's stamp featured both Minogue and Donovan as Charlene and Scott.
 Andrew Mercado, author of Super Aussie Soaps, observed that Scott's romance with Charlene became hugely popular with Neighbours viewers in both the United Kingdom and Australia, helping the show to gain high ratings after an initial rocky start.
 In 2011, Scott's wedding to Charlene was placed at number three in Channel 5's "Greatest TV Weddings" programme.
+In 2015, a Herald Sun reporter included Scott and Charlene's wedding in their "Neighbours' 30 most memorable moments" feature.

+In 2000, Paul Brooks from Soaplife included Scott and Charlene in his list of "dream lovers".
+He assessed that they are "Erinsborough's own Romeo and Juliet" that viewers "were oohing and aahing to the love story" of.
+He added that "handsome" Scott was "the dream boyfriend".
 In 2022, Kate Randall from Heat stated that Scott and Charlene were "arguably the show's most iconic characters with their wedding attracting more than 20 million viewers."
 Scott was placed at number nine on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him as a "nice guy" and one half of "the Neighbours golden couple".
 He stated that viewers "all soon became obsessed by their suburban Romeo & Juliet relationship."
 He called him one of the show's original male pin-ups and their charm "reflected a more innocent time."
 In a feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Scott as her seventh choice.
 She said that despite being played by two actors, "when it comes to Scott Robinson, there's only one face everyone remembers — that being a mini-mulleted Jason Donovan."
 Lorna White from Yours profiled the magazine's "favourite Neighbours characters of all time".
 Scott was included in the list and White stated that the Scott and Charlene relationship boosted ratings.
 A reporter from The Scotsman included Scott and Charlene's wedding as one of the show's top five moments in its entire history.
 Sam Strutt of The Guardian compiled a feature counting down the top ten most memorable moments from Neighbours.
 Strutt listed Scott and Charlene's wedding as number one.